Dione (Titaness)

-In ancient Greek religion and Greek mythology, Dione (/daɪˈoʊniː/; Διώνη) is the goddess of sea, prophecy, magic, health, fertility and lust, primarily known from Book V of Homer's Iliad, where she tends to the wounds suffered by her daughter Aphrodite.
-Dione is presented as either an Oceanid, the daughter of Oceanus and Tethys, or an Titaness, the daughter of Uranus and Gaia.
+In ancient Greek religion and mythology, Dione (/daɪˈoʊniː/; Διώνη) is an oracular goddess and Titaness.
+She is primarily known from Book V of Homer's Iliad, where she tends to the wounds suffered by her daughter Aphrodite.
+In myth, Dione is either presented as an Oceanid nymph—one of the daughters of Oceanus and Tethys—or the thirteenth Titan and a daughter of Gaia and Uranus.

 Name

-Dione (Διώνη Diṓnē, from earlier *Διϝωνᾱ Diwōnā) is essentially the feminine of the genitive form of Greek Ζεύς Zeús, that is, Διός Diós (from earlier Διϝός Diwós), "of Zeus".
+Dione (Διώνη, Diṓnē, from an earlier form *Διϝωνᾱ Diwōnā) is essentially the feminine of the genitive form of Greek Ζεύς Zeús, that is, Διός Diós (from earlier Διϝός, Diwós), "of Zeus".
 Other goddesses were called by this name (see the Dione (mythology) article for more).

-Due to being a daughter of Dione by some traditions, Aphrodite was sometimes called "Dionaea" (Διωναίη Diōnaíē) and even "Dione".
+Due to being a daughter of Dione, Aphrodite was sometimes called "Dionaea" (Διωναίη Diōnaíē) and even "Dione".

 Following the deciphering of Linear B by Ventris and Chadwick in the 1950s, a goddess named Di-u-ja was found in the tablets.
 This was considered to be a female counterpart of Zeus and identified with Dione by some scholars.

+Family

+According to Homer, Dione is a goddess living in Olympus and the mother of Aphrodite by Zeus.
+He does not elaborate on Zeus and Dione's relationship, or the exact events that resulted in Aphrodite's birth.
+Likewise there is no mention of Dione's own lineage.
+Several centuries later, the mythographer Apollodorus makes Dione the thirteenth Titan, child of Gaia (the Earth) and Uranus (the Sky).
+He also mentions a Nereid Dione, daughter of Nereus and Doris.
+Apollodorus also makes Dione the mother of Aphrodite by Zeus but clearly describes her as one of the god's adulterous partners and not a previous wife.

+Homer contemporary Hesiod on the other hand does not include Dione among his list of Titans in the Theogony, nor makes her the mother of Aphrodite; in his account, Aphrodite is born from the genitals of Uranus that fell into the sea after his castration at the hands of his son Cronus.
+He does include a Dione among his list of the 3,000 Oceanids, the daughters of Oceanus and Tethys.

+Meanwhile, Roman author Hyginus in the Fabulae lists Dione among the children of Terra (the Earth, equivalent to Gaia) and Aether.

+The 5th-century grammarian Hesychius of Alexandria described Dione as the mother of Dionysus (usually the son of Semele) in her entry from his Alphabetical Collection of All Words.
+This is separately supported by one of the scholiasts on Pindar.